Policy Syntax

 If the namespace of a security attribute is omitted, ZPR defaults to the oracle-zpr namespace.

 The endpoint clause identifies the source or the target of traffic with the specified security attribute set, within a subject VCN.
-The keyword all-endpoints signifies any endpoint inside or outside of the subject VCN regardless of whether it carries any security attributes:
+The all-endpoints keyword signifies any endpoint inside or outside of the subject VCN regardless of whether it carries any security attributes:

 app:fe-nodes endpoints